jacksleight/statamic-bard-mutator/docs/upgrade-2-0-to-3-0.md

 -);
 ```

-### Deprecated methods removed (Low Impact)
+### Deprecated method removed (Low Impact)

+The previously deprecated `Mutator:tag()` method has been removed.
+You should use `Mutator:html()` instead.

 ## Deprecated

 ### Metadata argument

-The `$meta` argument that contained information about the current node or mark has been superseded by the `$info` argument.
+The `$meta` argument that contains information about the current node or mark has been superseded by the `$info` argument.
 This is an object instead of an array.

 ### Data argument

-The `$data` argument that contained the source node or mark object has been superseded by the `$item` argument.
+The `$data` argument that contains the source node or mark object has been superseded by the `$item` argument.

 ### Individual render/parse HTML methods